Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Renormalization

-where the subscripts $f$, $a$, and $d$ denote, respectively, the finite part, the contribution where the $\Lambda$ dependence can be absorbed with a redefinition of the parameters, and the part that cannot in general be regrouped with mean--field terms and thus can diverge when $\Lambda \rightarrow \infty$.
-These three contributions can be written as \begin{widetext}
+where the subscripts $f$, $a$, and $d$ stand for \textquotedblleft finite\textquotedblright , \textquotedblleft absorbed\textquotedblright , and \textquotedblleft divergent\textquotedblright\ and denote, respectively, the finite part, the contribution where the cutoff dependence can be absorbed with a redefinition of the interaction parameters, and the part that cannot in general be regrouped with mean--field terms and thus diverges when $\tilde{\lambda}\rightarrow \infty$.

+Denoting by $m^{\ast }$ the nucleon effective mass in symmetric matter and using its mean--field expression, as done in Ref. \cite{yang1},